tjira/acorn/docs/pages/mollerplessetperturbationtheory.md

 E&=E^{(0)}+\lambda E^{(1)}+\lambda^2 E^{(2)}+\dots
 \end{align}

 and ask, how how does the total energy change with the included terms.
-After some algebra, we can show that the first-order correction to the total energy is zero, the second-order correction is given by
+After some algebra, we can show that the first order correction to the total energy is zero, the second order correction is given by

 \begin{equation}
 E_{corr}^{MP2}=\sum\_{s>0}\frac{H\_{0s}^{'}H\_{s0}^{'}}{E\_0-E\_s},
 \end{equation}

-where $s$ runs over all doubly excited determinants, $H\_{0s}^{'}$ is the matrix element of the perturbation operator between the HF determinant and the doubly excited determinant, and $E\_0$ and $E\_s$ are the energies of the reference and doubly excited determinants, respectively.<!--\cite{10.1002/wcms.58}--> We could express all higher-order corrections in a similar way, using only the matrix elements of the perturbation operator and the energies of the determinants.
+where $s$ runs over all doubly excited determinants, $H\_{0s}^{'}$ is the matrix element of the perturbation operator between the Hartree--Fock determinant and the doubly excited determinant, and $E\_0$ and $E\_s$ are the energies of the reference and doubly excited determinants, respectively.<!--\cite{10.1002/wcms.58,1014569052}--> We could express all higher-order corrections in a similar way, using only the matrix elements of the perturbation operator and the energies of the determinants.
 For practical calculations, we apply Slater-Condon rules to evaluate the matrix elements and use the orbital energies obtained from the Hartree--Fock calculation.
 The expressions for calculation are summarised below.

 ## Implementation of 2nd and 3rd Order Corrections

 Having the antisymmetrized Coulomb integrals in the MS basis and physicists' notation defined [here](hartreefockmethod.html#the-integral-transforms), we can now proceed with the calculation of the correlation energy.
 We wil use the convention, that the indices $i$, $j$, $k$, and $l$ run over occupied spinorbitals, while the indices $a$, $b$, $c$, and $d$ run over virtual spinorbitals.
-The 2nd-order and 3rd-order correlation energies are given by the following expressions.<!--\cite{10.1021/acs.jpclett.9b01641}-->

-The 2nd-order correlation energy:
+The 2nd order and 3rd

 \begin{equation}
 E_{corr}^{MP2}=\frac{1}{4}\sum_{ijab}\frac{\braket{ab||ij}\braket{ij||ab}}{\varepsilon_i+\varepsilon_j-\varepsilon_a-\varepsilon_b}
 \end{equation}

-The 3rd-order correlation energy:
+The 3rd order correlation energy:

 \begin{align}
 E_{corr}^{MP3}=&\frac{1}{8}\sum_{ijab}\frac{\braket{ab||ij}\braket{cd||ab}\braket{ij||cd}}{(\varepsilon_i+\varepsilon_j-\varepsilon_a-\varepsilon_b)(\varepsilon_i+\varepsilon_j-\varepsilon_c-\varepsilon_d)}+\nonumber \\\\\